Premier League restart: Standings, which team, players have won?

 With the likes of Christian Pulisic, Bruno Fernandes, Danny Ings, Kevin de Bruyne and Mason Greenwood dazzling since the restart, there has been a lot of great attacking play, as well as the likes of Nick Pope, Michael Keane, Dani Ceballos and Eric Dier putting in some wonderful defensive displays.

-Here’s a look at how many points each Premier League team has gained in their eight games since the restart as they head into the final game of the season this weekend, plus a list of the top goalscorers over the last eight games.
+Here’s a look at how many points each Premier League team has gained in their nine games since the restart (Man City-Arsenal and Aston Villa-Sheffield United left out as those were games from Matchweek 28) plus a list of the top goalscorers over the last eight games.

 17. Watford – 7 points, -10